furfurylic/commata/CommataPrimer.md

 Commata also offers support for tab-separated values (TSV) format as with CSV format.
-The supported TSV format is, however, much simpler than the supported CSV format and lacks escaping and quoting, similarly to [IANA's TSV format](https://www.iana.org/assignments/media-types/text/tab-separated-values).
+The supported TSV format is, however, much simpler than the supported CSV format and lacks escaping and quoting, similarly to [IANA&#x2019;s TSV format](https://www.iana.org/assignments/media-types/text/tab-separated-values).
 To be specific, field values cannot contain tab characters in this format.

-Commata's TSV support facilities are defined in the header `"commata/parse_tsv.hpp"`.
+Commata&#x2019;s TSV support facilities are defined in the header `"commata/parse_tsv.hpp"`.
 These facilities have very similar interfaces to those of CSV; for example, you can parse a TSV text with `parse_tsv(std::ifstream("stars.txt"), std::move(handler))` function template and make a `text_pull` object with `make_text_pull(make_tsv_source(std::ifstream("stars.txt")))` where `handler` is a table handler object and `stars.txt` is a TSV text file.